 Your December Garden

-With chilly weather here to stay (at least for a little while), gardening may be far from your mind.
+We may still be looking for chilly weather this December, but it's on its way!
+Colder temps mean less yard work and gardening may be far from your mind.
 But there are certainly things you can be doing to prepare for spring.
 In fact, this is prime time for sowing some seeds!

 This time of year, you can plant spring flowering bulbs.
 This is your last chance for bulbs before spring!